lu1as/ansible-kubernetes/README.md

 ansible role collection to setup a kubernetes cluster

 Compatible with:
-- Fedora Atomic 27
+- Fedora Atomic 27/28
 - Raspbian 9

-Hypervisor support for libvirt and KVM
+Hypervisor support for libvirt with KVM

 ## Setup

 - create an inventory in `inventories/` based on the sample
-- for vitual machines create a `cloud-config.yml` file in `vars/`
+- for virtual machines create a `cloud-config.yml` file in `vars/`

 ## Create virtual machines